chadzimmerman/CSharpCalendarApp/README.md

 ---

 ## How to Run

-Set up the MySQL Database
+1. **Set up the MySQL Database**

-Install MySQL Server locally if you don’t have it already.
+   * Install MySQL Server locally if you don’t have it already.

-Run the provided SQL scripts in the following order to create and populate the database:
+   * Run the provided SQL scripts in the following order to create and populate the database:

-C969_DB_Setup.sql (creates the database schema)
+     * `C969_DB_Setup.sql` (creates the database schema)

-LoadData.sql (inserts sample data)
+     * `LoadData.sql` (inserts sample data)

-You can run these scripts using MySQL Workbench, the MySQL CLI, or any other MySQL client tool.
+   * You can run these scripts using MySQL Workbench, the MySQL CLI, or any other MySQL client tool.

-Configure the Application
+2. **Configure the Application**

-Make sure your app’s database connection string matches your local MySQL setup (e.g., username, password, port).
+   * Make sure your app’s database connection string matches your local MySQL setup (e.g., username, password, port).

-This connection string is typically found in the app’s configuration files or code.
+   * This connection string is typically found in the app’s configuration files or code.

-Run the Application
+3. **Run the Application**

-Open the solution in Visual Studio.
+   * Open the solution in Visual Studio.

-Build and run the application.
+   * Build and run the application.

-Login using the username and password: test / test.
+   * Login using the username and password: `test` / `test`.

 ---